-Complementary products are generally consumed together.
-They are products that are sold separately but are used together, each creating a demand for the other.
-Therefore an increase in the price of a complementary good will be viewed by the consumer as an increase in the price of the combined experience for both goods.
-The recent resurgence of vinyl (records) in the 2010s has surprised many analysts, especially those in Australia who closed down all manufacturing operations in this area.
+Complementary products are generally consumed together but are usually sold separately.
+Therefore an increase in the price of a complementary good might be viewed by the consumer as an increase in the price of the combined experience for both goods.
+The recent resurgence of vinyl (records) in the 2010s surprised many analysts, especially those in Australia who had closed down all the vinyl factories.
 As the price of record players has continued to decrease (due to being able to produce larger volumes), this has helped to generate extra demand for records.
-Similarly, if the price of records was to decrease then more people may be tempted to purchase this form of media and they would need a record player to use the records.
-So if vinyl records get cheaper (which may happen if the producers are able to manufacture on a larger scale), then demand for the record players might increase.
+Similarly, if the price of records was to decrease, then more people may be tempted to purchase this form of media and they would need a record player to play the records.
+Therefore, if vinyl records get cheaper (which may happen if the producers are able to manufacture on a larger scale), then demand for records would expand and the demand for the record players might increase.